21/11/2017 by socialistfight

 The vanguard of the working class often acts in contradiction to the masses, pushing the masses out of their passivity.
 Strikes do not happen because one morning the workers simultaneously get angry and walk out.
 No, they have been prepared for this struggle by the constant propaganda of a small but vitally important vanguard.
 These are politically advanced workers who know the basis of the class struggle; the bosses only concede what they are forced to by strike action or the threat of it.

 Of course a political “vanguard” of another type emerges and develops.
 Under the impact of big political events the petit bourgeoisie and the students become radicalised and are attracted towards revolutionary solutions and groups (e.g. after Paris 1968).
 The obvious problem with this layer is that it lacks implantation and political connection with the masses and the organised working class in particular.
 Various Trotskyist centrist groups then supply this detached vanguard with an ideology which denies or blurs this problem.
 Ultimately the capitalists’ class itself will concede nothing of substance unless they are threatened by the spectre of the revolution itself.
-But remember that for all its radicalisation ’68 was sold out by the Communist Party who had no implantation where it really mattered, in the workplaces.
+But remember that for all its radicalisation ’68 was sold out by the Communist Party who had the implantation to do so where it really mattered, in the workplaces.

 When a new vanguard layer first begins to develop organically from the ranks of the working class, it is faced with a dilemma.
 It can join a “Trotskyoid” cult which supplies it with a (distorted) explanation of how the world works in class terms but has no practical application for these politics.
 If it joins, its members become ultra-left freaks who harangue the working class from the sidelines but are unable to re-discover their initial connections with the class and leadership potential.